JuliaJLee/spotify_artist_analysis/README.md

 The repository includes the following files:

 - The `.Rproj` file for this analysis
-- A folder named `paper` that contains
+- A folder called, `paper`, that contains:
     - The quarto document that was used to create the analysis
     - The bib.tex file for the references
     - The pdf file for the complete analysis